-Siskin Hospital understands the importance of camaraderie and encouragement when coping with a new or ongoing medical condition.
-Siskin Hospital is proud to host or sponsor Support Groups that are designed to address the social, emotional, medical and legal issues facing individuals and their families who may be experiencing chronic health conditions.
-To learn how you and your family can be involved in a Support Group at Siskin Hospital, please call 423.634.1674, email firstname.lastname@example.org, or visit the Support Groups page.
+We at Siskin Hospital understand the importance of camaraderie and encouragement when coping with a new or ongoing medical condition.
+That’s why we host or sponsor several Support Groups designed to address the social, emotional, medical and legal issues facing you and your family when experiencing chronic health conditions.
+To learn how you can be involved in a Support Group at Siskin Hospital, please call 423.634.1674, email firstname.lastname@example.org or visit the Support Groups page.

-The Peer Counselor program is a volunteer training program for people who have had physically disabling illness and injury and their family members who want to help Siskin Hospital patients cope with the adversity of and adjustment to similar health conditions.
+The Peer Counselor Program is a volunteer training program for people who have had physically disabling illness and/or injury.
+It prepares them and their family to competently help new Siskin Hospital patients cope with the adversity of, and adjustment to, similar health conditions.

-Prospective peer counselors take part in training activities that educate participants in problem solving, listening skills and how to cope with difficult questions about values, religion and depression.
+Prospective peer counselors take part in training activities that teach them to problem solve, develop listening skills and know how to answer with difficult questions about values, religion and depression.

-Peer counselors participate in patients' therapy by request of the rehabilitation team, patient or family and talk with patients and families about problems, issues, and concerns about what life will be like after their recovery.
-In many ways, peer counselors can be role models for people coming to terms with injuries and illness by providing an example of adjustment and success.
+Peer counselors participate in patients’ therapy by request of the rehabilitation team, patient or family.
+They talk with patients and families about problems, issues and concerns about what life will be like after their recovery.
+In many ways, peer counselors can be role models and provide an example of adjustment and success to sometimes overwhelming adversity.

 Travelers with disabilities or medical conditions who are nervous or uncertain about getting airport security now have a helpline they can call for assistance.